-Oscar-nominated director Amanda Micheli’s provocative and suspenseful documentary follows several aspiring parents who desperately want to have a baby but are struggling with infertility and the high cost of treatments.
+Some think an in vitro fertilization contest sounds crazy, but countless Americans desperate to start a family believe this social media sweepstakes is their only hope.
+Oscar-nominated director Amanda Micheli’s provocative documentary follows several aspiring parents who desperately want to have a baby but are struggling with infertility and the high cost of treatments.
 They place themselves in the hands of a Las Vegas doctor and his annual contest, which offers a prize of a free round of in-vitro fertilization—with no guarantee of success.
-Contestants post video entries online telling their stories, counting on the votes of strangers to make their dreams of becoming parents true.
+Contestants post their video entries on YouTube, counting on the votes of strangers to make their dreams of parenthood come true.

-IVF can be cripplingly expensive and is rarely covered by insurance in the United States.
-So while exposing private pain online to win a contest is a brutal proposition, many infertile couples consider this a gamble worth taking.
+Despite the fact that nearly 10 million Americans are unable to naturally conceive and carry a baby to term, for fear of judgment or heartache or both, infertility stories are largely kept secret.
+While exposing private pain online to win a contest is a brutal proposition, because IVF is rarely covered by insurance, many infertile couples consider this a gamble worth taking.
 Through this controversial contest, VEGAS BABY navigates the complexities of America’s burgeoning fertility industry and unveils the class disparity within a topic that is often clouded by judgment and stereotypes.
-Micheli paints an intimate portrait of the many resilient individuals – from a devoutly Catholic Latino couple in Texas to a lesbian Lady Gaga Impersonator in New York – determined to have a baby against all odds.
+Micheli explores universal themes of desire and loss through her intimate portrait of the diverse individuals – from a devoutly Catholic Latino couple in Texas to a lesbian Lady Gaga Impersonator in New York – determined to have a baby against all odds.

 (n.b. the film premiered at Tribeca in 2016 as “HAVEABABY”)